 The Association of persons with Spinal Muscular Atrophy STOP SMA is a voluntary, non-profit, non-governmental association of citizens, established for the purpose of realising, protecting and promoting the rights and interests of the persons that suffer from SMA and their custodians, as well as their rights and interests in the area of health protection, the right to treatment, social protection, education and labor market.

-The Vereniging Spierziekten Nederland (VSN), is an active and dynamic association of and for people with a neuromuscular disease.
+The Vereniging Spierziekten Nederland is an active and dynamic association of and for people with a neuromuscular disease.
 Its activities consist of providing information, organising mutual support and stimulating scientific research.
-The VSN favours international cooperation in the field of research and the development of therapies.
+Spierziekten favours international cooperation in the field of research and the development of therapies.

 These groups inform their members on recent medical developments and initiate relevant research.
 They also publish brochures, leaflets and newsletters to inform the members.